s-sanskar/s-sanskar.github.io/_posts/CTFs/UofTCTF 2025.md

 ```
 > Modified code snippet from https://pentestkit.co.uk/jwt/recover_key.html

-In this case, JWT_1 and JWT_2 were the JWT token for two different username.
-And `-e 1337` was the RSA public exponent used (default is 65537).
-I think most people were stuck with changing the RSA public exponent to `1337`.
-I kind of guesses it was that because of the challenge description and title mentioned `1337`.
+In this case, JWT_1 and JWT_2 were the JWT tokens for two different usernames, and `-e 1337` was the RSA public exponent used (the default is 65537).
+I think most people got stuck on changing the RSA public exponent to `1337`.
+I kind of guessed it was that because the challenge description and title mentioned `1337`.

 I was able to recover the public key:
 ```